YVZYLDZ11/Docker-App/README.md

 Now that you've successfully run a container, let's ask ourselves what is a container?
 Simply put, a container is another process on your machine that has been isolated from all other processes on the host machine.
+That isolation leverages kernel namespaces and cgroups, features that have been in Linux for a long time.
+Docker has worked to make these capabilities approachable and easy to use.